MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerynetworkaddress.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the network address that is currently assigned to the adapter configuration object.
+Retrieves the software-configurable network address that was stored in the registry for a NIC.

 Syntax
 ------